DataBiosphere/bond/README.md

 # Deployment (for Broad only)

 Deployments to non-production and production environments are performed in Jenkins.
-In order to access Jenkins, you will need to be on the Broad network or logged onto the Broad VPN.
+In order to access Jenkins, you will need to be on the Broad network or logged on to the Broad VPN.

 ## Deploy to the "dev" environment